 Acral lentiginous melanoma (ALM): This type is found on the palms of the hands, soles of the feet, and underneath nails (the type of cancer Bob Marley died from).

-There are other, rarer forms of melanoma that do not start in the skin and are harder to spot.
+Then there are other, rarer forms of melanoma that do not start in the skin and are harder to spot.
 These are considered amelanotic, and don't resemble typical melanoma—there is no dark pigment.
 An amelanotic melanoma can be a pink, red, or flesh-colored patch or a raised mole.
 Amelanotic melanomas include:

 Mucosal melanoma: This occurs on your mucous membranes, which can mean inside your mouth, respiratory tract, gastrointestinal tract, even vagina.
 It’s hard to detect since you can’t see these areas, but symptoms can include pain, bleeding, and discoloration (in the case of mouth and vagina).
 Only one out of every 100 cases of all melanomas are mucosal.